 Check out my Savoury Lentil Pancakes recipe video on YouTube!

 While there isn’t anything too complicated about this recipe, here are a few things to keep in mind to make sure you get the best results!

 - This recipe has been created using uncooked red split lentils, so the times and the amounts have been developed with this in mind.
 Swapping red lentils out for other kinds of lentils may not work.

 - Do not skip the soaking the lentils.
 If you do this, your blender will HATE you.
 And your taste buds won’t be too fond of your either.

 - For an easy flavour variation, simply change up the herbs and spices used.

 In the photos and recipe video, I’ve kept it super simple by serving these savoury lentil pancakes with a bit of tomato sauce.
 But you can totally get more creative!

 - Instead of tomato sauce, try something from the east or the Arab world – a chutney dip, hummus, or tahini would all work wonderfully.
 (I’m actually kicking myself for not using a little mango chutney the last time I made these.
 That sweet and savoury combo would have been heavenly.)
+I’d recommend giving it a shot alongside some Lebanese toum.
 If you want to keep it super simple, opt for a spoonful of Greek yoghurt.

 - A fried egg goes well on top of basically anything.
 (Except maybe a banana.
 And I use this very strange and specific example because it was a recipe sent to me in my day-job’s newsletter.
 I honestly thought it was a joke.
 But it wasn’t!
 A colleague submitted the recipe: it was literally a fried egg with mashed banana and maple syrup.
 Just, no.)